 The Corporate, M&A and Securities Group was noted for being “very responsive and pragmatic” as well as “easy to do business with and substantively sound.
 Its broad experience and good brainstorming partners enable the practice to develop creative approaches to complex issues.
 The team also has a good sense of market trends and current developments.”
 Partners Steve Browne and David Robbins, group co-chairs, were recognized.
 Legal 500 singled out Robbins as “a valued adviser who works with clients to ensure the full vetting of issues, combining technical expertise with practical perspective.
 Robbins understands client objectives, both from a transactional and operating model perspective.”
 The recent addition of partner Steven Frank was noted as well.
 Partners Andrew Ray, John Utzschneider, Carl Valenstein and Rick Welch were also highlighted.

 The Land Use and Development Group was recognized for its “deep bench in the land use field of California, providing thorough advice on the most complicated matters” and for assisting clients across the whole spectrum of development issues.
 The firm also has a highly regarded environmental and natural resources practice, which works closely with the land use team on a number of project developments and CEQA issues, according to Legal 500.

 The Real Estate Group, described as “very creative and results-orientated” by Legal 500, was recognized for its “excellent technical expertise.”
 Partner Frank Appicelli, group co-chair, was recognized for his representation of The Hartford on a number of dispositions involving $1 billion of structured loans secured by office, retail, resort and hospitality properties located throughout the United States.
-Partners Carol Dillon, Jeff Smith (Hartford) and Richard Fries were also highlighted.
+Partners Carol Dillon and Jeff Smith (Hartford).